"

 Bariatric Surgery Can Help Jump-Start Weight Loss in Severely Obese Patients.
 Maintenance is Difficult As Well.

-Bariatric surgery is becoming common as a treatment option for obesity especially in severely obese individuals with chronic diseases.
+Bariatric surgery leads to a dramatic weight loss and is becoming a common treatment option for obesity especially in severely obese individuals with chronic diseases.

-During bariatric surgery part of the stomach is either tied off or removed creating a small stomach pocket or a bypass is created that directs food directly into the duodenum.
+During bariatric surgery part of the stomach is either tied off or removed creating a small stomach pocket.
+Other bariatric surgery techniques bypass the stomach and directs food directly into the duodenum.

-While bariatric surgery was invented to help severely obese patients to lose weight rapidly and hopefully maintain some of the weight loss, studies tracking some of those patients had a surprise in store.
-So far unexplained, bariatric surgery induces beneficial changes in hunger and satiety regulation as well as beneficial effects on glucose metabolism and insulin sensitivity.
+While bariatric surgery was invented to help severely obese patients to lose weight rapidly and hopefully maintain some of the weight loss, studies tracking those patients after surgery had a surprise in store.
+Bariatric surgery induces beneficial changes in hunger and satiety regulation as well as beneficial effects on glucose metabolism and insulin sensitivity before weight is lost.

-Especially after the type of bariatric surgery that bypasses most of the stomach, ghrelin secretion decreases and PYY, another hunger hormone, increases. leaving bariatric surgery patients less hungry and allowing them to experience better satiety after a meal.
+Especially after the type of bariatric surgery that bypasses most of the stomach, ghrelin secretion decreases and PYY, another hunger hormone, increases.
+Less ghrelin and PYY means less hunger and better satiety after a meal.

 The incretin GLP-1, secreted by the pancreas and gut during digestion, is involved in the blood glucose management.
 Increased GLP-1 results in more effective insulin secretion and better blood glucose regulation.
 This is thought to be the key to the immediate improvements of T2D after the surgery.

-Bile acids emulsify fat but they also provide feedback about incoming fat to the metabolism and modify the gut microbiome.
+Bile acids are essential to emulsify fat during digestion but they also provide feedback about incoming fat to the metabolism and modify the gut microbiome.
 Increased secretion of bile acids is discussed to have positive metabolic effects.

-Overall, bariatric surgery is an good option to jump start weight loss and metabolic improvements for metabolically unhealthy, obese people.
-Since bariatric surgery is a highly invasive surgery it will have the same dangers as any surgery.
-Obese individuals are especially vulnerable to complications during surgery and often have delayed woubd healing.
+Overall, bariatric surgery is an good option to jump start weight loss and metabolic improvements for people with metabolically obesity.
+Since bariatric surgery is an invasive surgery it will have the same dangers as any surgery.
+Obese individuals are especially vulnerable to complications during surgery and often have delayed wound healing.
 The benefits need to outweigh the dangers.

 Problem behaviors influencing appetite and unhealthy eating decisions are still kicking in after the novelty wears off.
 Behavioral intervention can help improve adherence and motivation.